brettChapman/Nimbus_Cluster/README.md

 #### 1. Install pdsh as described here:
 https://support.pawsey.org.au/documentation/display/US/Nimbus+-+Managing+a+VM+Cluster

->Note: You may need to update and upgrade first if pdsh isn’t in the package list, with
+Note: You may need to update and upgrade first if pdsh isn’t in the package list with

->sudo apt-get update -y
+sudo apt-get update -y
->sudo apt-get -yq upgrade
+sudo apt-get -yq upgrade

 #### 2. Install pdsh across all nodes: